wh-alice/mig_visualstudio/vs/test_notintoc/how-to--add-data-binding-to-a-web-service-request.md

 ---
-title: "How to: Add Data Binding to a Web Service Request" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Add Data Binding to a Web Service Request | testtitle" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"